lambda-curry/fntechgit-full-schedule-widget/README.md

 ## Full Schedule config

-   ** eventsData                = array of all events from the summit
+   ** events                    = array of all events from the summit

-   ** summitData                = object with the data from the summit
+   ** summit                    = object with the data from the summit

-   ** marketingData             = object with the settings from the marketing API
+   ** marketingSettings             = object with the settings from the marketing API

    ** userProfile               = object with the data from the user profile